arshajii/ema/README.md

 Requires BWA library and GNU C99 or later.
 Can be compiled with `make`.

 ### Usage
-Input FASTQs must first be preprocessed with `ema preprocess` then sorted with `ema sort`.
+Input FASTQs must first be preprocessed with `ema preproc` then sorted with `ema sort` (see below for more details).

 ```
 usage: ./ema <preproc|sort|count|align|help> [options]